elastic/kibana/rfcs/text/0011_global_search.md

-Having absolute urls in GS results is a necessity for external consumers, and makes the API more consistent than mixing relative and absolute urls, however this makes it less trivial for UI consumers to redirect to a given result in a SPA friendly way (using `application.navigateTo` instead of triggering a full page refresh).
+Having absolute urls in GS results is a necessity for external consumers, and makes the API more consistent than mixing relative and absolute urls, however this makes it less trivial for UI consumers to redirect to a given result in a SPA friendly way (using `application.navigateToApp` instead of triggering a full page refresh).

-This is why `NavigableGlobalSearchResult.navigateTo` has been introduced, to let `core` handles this navigation logic.
+This is why `NavigableGlobalSearchResult.navigate` has been introduced, to let `core` handle this navigation logic.

-When using `navigateTo` from a result instance, the following logic will be executed:
+When using `navigate` from a result instance, the following logic will be executed:

 If all 3 of these criteria are true for `result.url`:
-- The domain of the URL  matches the domain of the `publicUrl`
+- The origin of the URL  matches the origin of the `publicUrl`
 - The pathname of the URL starts with the current basePath (eg. /mybasepath/s/my-space)
-- The pathname segment after the basePath matches an application route (eg. /app/<id>/)
+- The pathname segment after the basePath matches any known application route (eg. /app/<id>/ or any application's `appRoute` configuration)

 Then: match the pathname segment to the corresponding application and do the SPA navigation to that application using the remaining pathname segment